 If you look at the following map, you will see an effect that doesn't come by default in our locator maps.
 It's an inner glow at the borders of the red area.
 In this article, we explain how to create this glow.
-You will need the free & open-source mapping tool QGIS to do so, so go ahead and download it.
+You will need the free, open-source mapping tool QGIS to do so, so go ahead and download it.

 Create buffer shapes inside your map

-We can repeat the process as often as we want and with different distances.
-We chose to create three new maps, that all display in the Layer Panel in the bottom-left with the name "Buffer":
+You can repeat the process as often as you want and with different distances.
+Here, we chose to create three new maps, which all show up with the name "Buffer" in the Layer Panel in the bottom left corner:

 Subtract the buffer shapes from the original shapes

-To do so, we "subtract" each of the buffer polygons we created from the original area using the " Vector > Geoprocessing > Difference" tool.
-We choose our original map as the Input layer and one buffer after the other as the Difference layer.
-After repeating that for all buffers, we see three new layers in our Layers Panel called "Difference".
+To get this effect, "subtract" each of the buffer polygons you created from the original area using the " Vector > Geoprocessing > Difference" tool.
+Choose the original map as the Input layer and one buffer after the other as the Difference layer.
+After repeating that for all buffers, you'll see three new layers in the Layers Panel called "Difference."

 Combine all "Difference" layers

-We also copy the second "Difference" layer on this third "Difference" layer, to now have all of the subtracted shapes together on one layer.
-Let's import this map.
-We right-click on this layer and choose " Save as..." and then "GeoJSON".
-We do the same with the original map.
+Then copy the second "Difference" layer onto the third "Difference" layer.
+Now all of the subtracted shapes are together on one layer.
+You're ready to export this map.
+Right-click on the third layer and choose " Save as..." and then "GeoJSON."
+Do the same with the original map.

-Import & style the GeoJSON in Datawrapper
+Import and style the GeoJSON in Datawrapper

 After simplifying the GeoJSON files in https://mapshaper.org a little bit, it's time to import and style them in the Datawrapper locator map editor.
-To do so, go to datawrapper.de, then "Create a Map" and then click on "Locator Maps".
+To do so, go to datawrapper.de, then "Create a Map" and then click on "Locator Maps."

 For your "Difference" shape, you want to make the outline invisible and just use a fill.
 For the original map, you can use both: